gazijarin/Distributed-Logging-and-Monitoring-System/documentation/meeting-notes.md

 - Integrated research done on various familiar components and added them as inspiring technologies that will be used to guide development going forward.
 - Breakdown of assigned tasks into digestible tickets, that can be done in a short time frame
 - Spread out the tasks evenly throughout the team without relying overly on one technology or one person, leading to greater information dispersal through the team.

+### Third Meeting (November 22nd, 2021)

+- Meeting Commenced at 2:06pm
+- Two team members clarified whether to submit a GitHub repo link or have the app hosted somewhere
+- At 2:12pm, screen was shared showing new issues made
+  - First, the ‘Setup ORM DB” issue was discussed
+  - “Basic Visualization” issue was discussed
+- At 2:15pm, the final presentation was discussed
+- New tickets related to A3 were created
+- At 2:21pm, the issues were assigned to our team members:
+ - Demetre Jouras was assigned the GET and POST Endpoints
+ - Sultan Sidhu was assigned to setup ORM with DB
+ - Abhi Kapoor was assigned written meeting artifacts
+ - Gazi Jarin was assigned the basic visualization issue
+- Planning was done regarding A3 and Interviews